Skip to main content

 .display;

-The result of this expression will be string|undefined.
-If an attribute that is called via .? is undefined, the whole expression is resulted to undefined.
+The result of this expression will be string | undefined.
+If an attribute that is called via ?. is undefined, the whole expression is resulted to undefined.
 Otherwise, the values are returned.
 Since it is all standard library functions, typescript deduce the resulted type correctly.

-// this expression type is `Reference|undefined`.
+// this expression type is `Coding | undefined`.

 It is incredibly useful, your code keeps type definitions and you can make sure that you will not get any runtime errors because if missing values.